infinite-industries/infinite/ansible/README.md

 You may need to connect to the host once with ssh to make sure it's in your list of known hosts

+If you install [casey/just](https://github.com/casey/just), then some tasks will be simplified.

 ## Before Running

 **Setup the Ansible Vault Passphrase**